When do YOU start collecting beautiful old passports?

 The photograph alone is the size of a postcard.
 Wangenheim witnessed the Armenian Genocide and passed away days after returning to Constantinople with exactly this passport.
 I also own passports issued to Elton John, Robin Williams, Glenn Ford, and Nobel Peace Prize laureate, and British Secretary of State Arthur Henderson.
 Henderson’s passport had a stamp from Sweden when he traveled to Stockholm to receive the Nobel Prize.

 As you can see, passport collecting is a broad topic.
 If you want to start your own collection, then I can support you.
-My strict advice is to always “Collect QUALITY before QUANTITY.”
+My strict advice is to always “Collect QUALITY not quantity.”
 No matter what you collect, a collection is always also an investment, and you would like to gain value with your collection over time – not lose value.

 “Define a collection focus.”
 This is essential as; otherwise you get lost in buying everything, and that costs money.
 Educate yourself on the things you collect.
 Knowledge is as important as a precious collectible itself.
 Check your local flea market, garage sale, etc. Online auction platforms are a great source.
 Please explore my website as you will find astonishing stories and great collectibles.
 See these old passports by yourself, and you will understand why I am so passionate about old travel documents.